rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/metadata/index.rst

 Currently, the OpenStack command-line nova utility or API must be used to view, set, or delete metadata on a cloud server.
-For more information on using the API to work with server metadata, see :rax-docs:`Metadata <servers/api/v2/cs-devguide/content/MetadataSection.html>` in the *Next Gen Cloud Servers API Developer Guide*.
+For more information on using the API to work with server metadata, see the :rax-dev-devguide:`metadata operations <cloud-servers/v2/developer-guide/#list-server-metadata>` in the *Next Gen Cloud Servers API Developer Guide*.